stevekane/breakout/README.md

 other than of course the ever-present opportunity cost.
 ##What are the midterm and final checks to verify success?
 ###Day One
+Sound system created.
+Basic rendering and update loop created and working.
+Basic assets can be loaded.
+###Day Two
 Sprite graphics can be displayed in center of screen.
-Sounds can be played.
-###Day Two
 Sprites support animations which are stored by name and can be played from console command line.
 User input can be processed from the keyboard only.
 Key mappings can be defined